Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

+## Ruby on Rails Developer
+💐

+As a Ruby on Rails Developer you will be a key member of our Technology team driving a rapidly growing e-commerce platform.
+You will be instrumental in developing our next generation platform and participate in efforts that enable our business to scale and significantly influence its growth trajectory.
+You will work directly with business stakeholders to understand functional requirements and be responsible for feature implementations, and quality releases on a Ruby on Rails platform on AWS.
+You will be empowered with and have ownership of pragmatic technology choices to achieve your goals.
+You will be challenged with all of this while maintaining a zero-downtime continuous deployment environment.

+### Who Are You?

+* You have worked on full lifecycle including design, architecture, implementation, production and post production.
+* You are someone who can make smart technical decisions, understands tradeoffs and can come up with different solutions.

+### What You Will Do:

+* Partnering with business stakeholders in self organizing teams to design, develop and launch new features while supporting existing applications.
+* Defining best practices, tools, and techniques to enable standardization, and to raise quality and maintainability of web-application and ecosystem components.
+* Work independently as well as collaborate with on-site and remote teams as necessary to drive results.
+* Performing platform performance reviews and performance optimization on all tiers as needed.
+* Conducting peer review of code and technical designs.

+ ### What You Will Need:

+* 3-4 years of relevant experience.
+* Strong experience with Rails (5.0) and functional programming with Ruby.
+* Strong experience with MongoDB, Redis, AWS, OpsWorks.
+* Strong experience with Pub/Sub (Sidekiq preferred)
+* Strong experience with Search technologies (ElasticSearch preferred)
+* Strong experience with Git and team based development concepts.
+* Strong experience developing on e­commerce platforms such as WebLinc is a major plus.
+* Familiarity with frontend concerns (DOM, HTML5/CSS3, Ajax)
+* Experience scaling high traffic websites (architecture/database)
+* Pride in your work, and a drive for quality and results.
+* A Bachelor’s Degree or equivalent experience.
+* You will be working with an online flower retailer that delivers flowers fresh from eco-friendly, sustainable farms to doorsteps nationwide founded in November 2012 to radically disrupt the global floral industry through a modern brand, responsibly-sourced flowers and a vertically-integrated supply chain.
+This company connects farms and a curated network of artisan florists directly to consumers, and disrupts the traditional supply chain by eliminating overhead costs like warehouses, importers, distributors, auctioneers and more.

 ## Full-stack JavaScript-Java Developer